-7. Sweeney L: Uniqueness of Simple Demographics in the U.S. Population, LIDAP-WP4.
+8. Sweeney L: Uniqueness of Simple Demographics in the U.S. Population, LIDAP-WP4.
 2000.

-8. Sweeney L, Abu A, Winn J: Identifying Participants in the Personal Genome Project by Name.
-SSRN Electron J 2013:1–4.

 9. Golle P: Revisiting the uniqueness of simple demographics in the US population.
 In Proceedings of the 5th ACM workshop on Privacy in electronic society; 2006:77–80.